anandrajaram21/covidash/README.md

 gunicorn --bind :8050 --workers 2 --threads 8 app:server # Change the number of workers and threads to your liking
 ```
 - Open a browser and navigate to 0.0.0.0:8050, and you will see the dashboard
+### Technologies Used
+- Python is the primary programming language used
+- Plotly Dash is the framework used to build the web app.
+(Plotly Dash uses Flask in its underlying implementation, so its very fast)
+- Facebook Prophet is the main library used to make the model that forecasts the cases.
+Some other libraries like Scikitlearn and Tensorflow were also used, but none of them provided as good a speed to accuracy ratio as Facebook Prophet.
+- Plotly is the library used for all the data visualizations and graphs that you see on the dashboard.
+- Jupyter Notebooks were used widely for testing our models and our visualizations.
 ### TODO
 - Add setup instructions for Windows distributions
 - Add the basic usage instructions